Continuous Professional Learning (CPL)

 Voluntary CPL reporting or required: You will need to report 18 units first and from there the surplus would be carried forward.

-Members may carry forward (from the 2018 reporting period) up to a maximum of 9.0 surplus Organized & Structured Learning Units to meet their minimum requirements for the current (2019) reporting period.
+Members may carry forward (from the 2020 reporting period) up to a maximum of 9.0 surplus Organized & Structured Learning Units to meet their minimum requirements for the next (2021) reporting period.
 Please be advised that members do not have to report carried-forward Learning Units.
-If you have available surplus Organized & Structured Learning Units from 2018, and are deficient in reported Organized & Structured Learning Units for 2019, the surplus 2018 Learning Units will be carried forward and applied automatically.
+If you have available surplus Organized & Structured Learning Units from 2020, and are deficient in reported Organized & Structured Learning Units for 2020, the surplus 2020 Learning Units will be carried forward and applied automatically.
 You are only allowed to carry forward units into the next year and not further beyond.
 You are not allowed to report any units backwards from the current into the former year.

 Since you only can carry forward a maximum of 9.0 organized & structured units into the next year, it does not make sense to report more than 27 organized & structured CPL units.